srofe/CPlusPlus-Workshop/README.md

 Exercise 6 provides an example of a simple menu program which prompts the user with a list of items, and when an item is selected it reports the cost of that item.

+Exercise 7 provides the same menu program using `switch/case` instead of `if/else`.